Play Doughing With Temperature

 Based on my experimentation, I think playing with temperature during play dough play–and other sensory play–is something actual three-year-olds would enjoy too.
 Here are some thoughts and tips if you decide to give it a whirl:

-- Microwaving is quick, but I’m not sure it’s the most learning-rich method.
+- Microwaving is quick, but I’m not sure if it’s the most learning-rich method since kids can’t really experience the wamring process close up.
 Putting the room temperature play dough into a bath of warm water provides a more hands-on opportunity for kids to be part of the warm dough making process.
 It’s a chance to experience heat transfer–first the stove makes the water hot, then the water makes the play dough warm, then the warm dough warms your fingers.
 The microwave is ideal if you want to surprise kids with warm play dough, the water bath method opens opportunities for more child involvement, STEM learning, and experiential learning.

 - When it comes to freezing, if you live someplace that gets cold, placing the dough outside to freeze would be a learning-rich and hands-on alternative to popping it in a freezer.

-If you do give this a try, I’d love to see your experiences in the comments so I can update this post as necessary and other can learn from your experimentation.
+If you do give this a try, I’d love to see your experiences in the comments, so I can update this post as necessary and others can learn from your experimentation.

 Thanks To Our Patrons